coq/ceps/text/separate-compilation.md

 A further issue is that universe inference does not seem to be prone to parallelism.
 Without seeing `producer.v`,

-### "Link-time" Universe Checking

-TODO(Paolo): to remove?
-The above seems an (incomplete) rewrite.

-Cardelli's separate compilation has a further demand: in this example, if `consumer.v` typechecks, and `producer.v` satisfies its interface, the two shall link successfully.
-In Coq this is true except for universe constraints, like for existing `.vos` builds.
-To alleviate this problem, we propos`extending `.vok` outputs to i`lude proof terms, or at least universe constraint`so that we can r` a "link-time checker" that loads the whole program and checks whether combined universe constraints are satisfiable`The above assumes that universes and universe constraints for a term can be generated in isolation.
-However, universe inference is sometimes too greedy: when compiling `consumer.v` without the universe constraints from `producer.v`, Coq will sometimes produce different terms`for instance, some Ltac c` fail with an universe inconsistency and backtrack (as mentioned in https://coq.zulipchat.com/#narrow/stream/237977-Coq-users/topic/vos.2Fvok.20and.20link-time.20universe.20check); we propose that the extra constraints be hidden at this stage.
-Sometimes, Coq also seems to produce stricter universe constraints than strictly needed, as Gaëtan shows in https://coq.zulipchat.com/#narrow/stream/237977-Coq-users/topic/Why.20does.20my.20fix.20for.20a.20universe.20problem.20work.3F/near/264903292.
-It'd be nice if the constraints were produced modularly, even if this might produce bigger graphs (hopefully in a tolerable way), or might require manual eta-expansion (we'd need Coq to give a warning/error when it must eta-expand, suggesting the user do that by hand).

 ### "Full compilation" Semantics